 Admittedly, in some of my darkest moments doubt did seep into my thoughts.
 I had to dig deep to tap into my inner strength.
 However, sheer determination, perseverance, and a “can do” attitude enabled me to beat the odds.
 I have since been able to return to life’s normal activities.

 Although this have been the most grueling excruciating experience I’ve ever endured the silver lining in this story is that I was able to give myself a gift – the gift of self confidence.
 I know there is absolutely nothing I can’t accomplish when I put my mind to it.
 I’m now physically, mentally and emotionally ready, willing and very eager to take on new challenges, travel new roads, and channel my new found lease on life toward achieving new goals.
-I have been in remissions for almost four years, in fact this past summer I completed all of my treatments.
+I have been in remissions for twelve years.
 In 2012 I completed my Associates degree at Montgomery County Community College and in November of 2013 I returned to Crocs – the job I love.
 My battle was long with many ups and downs however the circle for my journey has closed.
 I am now devoted to raising money to find a cure for ALL blood caners so no one has to go through what I went through.

 Founded by a leukemia survivor, Anthony's Climbers was established in 2011.
 We are a non-profit organization dedicated to raising money to help find a cure for ALL blood cancers.